HaoxuanXu/Stock_Market_Trend_Prediction/README.md

         * TBP: Top Bollinger Band (the top 20 periods)
         * BBP: Bottom Bollinger Band (the bottom 20 periods)
         * SMAC: Simple moving average close (the middle 20 periods)
+    * A squeeze is triggered when volatility reaches a six-month low and is identified when Bollinger Bands reach a six-month minimum distance apart.

+* ##### On-Balance Volume (OBV)
+    * On-Balance Volume is a volume based momentum indicator that measures positive and negative volume flow.
+The idea was that volume was the driving force behind the markets, and OBV was designed to project when major moves in the market would occur
+    * **Formula for OBV:**
+        * If today's close is greater than yesterday's close, then today's volume is added to yesterday's OBV, and is considered Up volume.
+        * If today's close is less than yesterday's close, then today's volume is subtracted from yesterday's volume and is considered Down volume.
+        * If today's close is equal to yesterday's close, then today's OBV is equal to yesterday's OBV.
+    * OBV gives the most reliable feedback around tests of major highs and lows, making it a perfect tool to measure the potential for breakouts and breakdowns